sradics/digital-garden/_notes/Team Genius.md

 humor also makes audiences listen and retain more of a presentation or conversation. — location: [1093](kindle://book?action=open&asin=B00OG8AXKO&location=1093) ^ref-57007

 ---
+One reason for this is that laughter appears to increase both creativity and trust within — location: [1166](kindle://book?action=open&asin=B00OG8AXKO&location=1166) ^ref-1445

+---
+humor also makes audiences listen and retain more of a presentation or — location: [1167](kindle://book?action=open&asin=B00OG8AXKO&location=1167) ^ref-3393

+---
 When leaders display happiness, it improves their followers’ creative performance—and — location: [1096](kindle://book?action=open&asin=B00OG8AXKO&location=1096) ^ref-11031

 ---